deepfence/terraform-aws-cloud-scanner/examples/organizational/deploy-with-member-account-read-write-access-creation/README.md

-# Cloud compliance scanner in AWS<br/>[ Example :: Organizational account setup ] - Deploy with member account read write access creation.
+# Deepfence cloud scanner in AWS<br/>[ Example :: Organizational account setup ] - Deploy with member account read write access creation.

-Deploy Cloud compliance scanner for AWS in a Organizational setup with management and member account.<br/>
+Deploy Deepfence cloud scanner for AWS in a Organizational setup with management and member account.<br/>

 * In the **management account**
     * A role `deepfence-cloud-scanner-mgmt-acc-role` will be created
         * to be able to assumeRole and scan all member accounts.

 * In the **user-provided member account**
-    * All the Deepfence cloud compliance scanner service-related resources/workload will be created
+    * All the Deepfence cloud scanner service-related resources/workload will be created

 * In the **other member accounts**
     * A role will be assumed by `deepfence-cloud-scanner-mgmt-acc-role` in management account to scan resource in member account.